Overview of employment contracts

 An ‘employee’ is a worker who works for another person in exchange for wages.
-The An agreement that the law will enforce. under which an employee performs work is called a ‘contract of service’.
+The contract under which an employee performs work is called a ‘contract of service’.

 There are other arrangements for the performance of work that look like employment contracts, but are actually independent contracting arrangements, or contracts for the provision of services.